-What makes Russian difficult?
+What makes the Russian language difficult?

 For foreigners, learning Russian is something like learning Chinese for me.